Modified Wilcoxon-Mann-Whitney tests of stochastic dominance: Numerical simulations

-with $\gamma\geq0$, where $\Phi$ is the standard normal CDF and $\Phi^{-1}$ the corresponding quantile function.
-Note that for the bottom-left family the contact set is always $[.5,1)$ when $\gamma>0$, so that we are on the boundary of the null, whereas for the top-left family the contact set is empty when $\gamma>0$, so that we are not on the boundary of the null.
-In both families we obtain the least favorable case $R(u)=u$ when $\gamma=0$.
+with $\gamma\geq0$, where $\Phi$ is the standard normal cdf and $\Phi^{-1}$ the corresponding quantile function.
+Note that for the bottom-left family the contact set is always $[.5,1)$ when $\gamma>0$, so that we are on the boundary of the null, whereas for the top-left family the contact set is empty when $\gamma>0$, so that we are in the interior of the null.
+In both families we obtain the least favorable case when $\gamma=0$.

-In the top-center and bottom-center panels of Figure \ref{fig:sizeinterior} we plot the rejection rates obtained using our modified WMW test as a function of the parameter $\gamma$ for the ODC families in the top-left and bottom-left panels.
+In the top-center and bottom-center panels of \cref{fig:sizeinterior} we plot the rejection frequencies for the modified WMW test as a function of the parameter $\gamma$ for the P-P curves in the top-left and bottom-left panels.
 Separate curves are plotted for each of the tuning parameter values $\tau_n=.5,.75,1,1.25,1.5,\infty$, with the curves for smaller tuning parameter values lying above those for larger values.
 We superimpose triangles on the curve for $\tau_n=\infty$ to improve visibility.
-An interesting pattern is apparent wherein the rejection rates with $\tau_n<\infty$ initially decrease as we raise $\gamma$ above zero -- essentially decreasing to zero in the top-center panel -- before rising back toward the nominal level of .05 as $\gamma$ becomes larger.
-The rejection rates with $\tau_n=\infty$ decrease smoothly to zero in both the top-center and bottom-center panels.
-The results in the top-center panel are particularly encouraging because these null configurations do not belong to the boundary of the null and therefore, as discussed at the end of Section \ref{sec:modbsasy}, our modified bootstrap critical values are not guaranteed by Proposition \ref{prop:modtest} to lead to limiting rejection rates no greater than the nominal level unless they are adjusted using an infinitesimal uniformity factor, which we have not done here.
+An interesting pattern is apparent wherein the rejection frequencies with $\tau_n<\infty$ initially decrease as we raise $\gamma$ above zero -- essentially decreasing to zero in the top-center panel -- before rising back toward the nominal level of .05 as $\gamma$ becomes larger.
+The rejection frequencies with $\tau_n=\infty$ decrease smoothly to zero in both the top-center and bottom-center panels.
+The results in the top-center panel are particularly encouraging because these null configurations do not belong to the boundary of the null and therefore, as discussed at the end of \cref{sec:modbsasy}, the modified bootstrap critical values are not guaranteed by \cref{prop:modtest} to produce limiting rejection frequencies no greater than the nominal level unless they are constrained not to fall below a small positive constant $\eta>0$.
+Similar to \citet{DH16}, we have found that placing a small positive lower bound such as $\eta=10^{-6}$ on the modified bootstrap critical values does not meaningfully affect rejection probabilities, so we simply set $\eta=0$.